FOehlschlaeger/Learning-Kubernetes/Kubernetes_CKA_with_Practice_Tests/13_Troubleshooting/README.md

 ```

 ## Control Plane Failures
+- if cluster is setup using `kubeadm` tool
 - check all control plane components / pods if working correctly
 ```
 kubectl get pod -A